Alexa build guide

 Mounting: gasket mount

 For a balanced typing feel, soft and creamy sound signature, and minimal case reverb, the PCB can be mounted using sandwich gasket mount.
-Place the poron foam strips along the top and bottom of the bottom case, then place the PCB on top of the poron foam strips.
+Place the poron foam strips into the six slots along the north and south of the bottom case, then place the PCB on top of the poron foam strips.
+Gaskets are not needed on top of the mounting tabs.
 Ensure that the plate is not screwed to the top case as this will prevent the gasket from cushioning the keystrokes.
 The top case is then placed over top, pushing the plate down and securing the PCB assembly in place.

 The poron strips do not have any adhesive on them, allowing you to switch between leaf-spring top mount and gasket mount quickly and non-destructively.
 Due to this, it is recommended to be careful and accurate when placing the PCB on the poron strips to avoid moving them around when making small adjustments to the position of the PCB afterwards.